ross-bish/JCC-Python-2/Python - Day 1 - Python Revision/Introduction.md

      - Division of 20 by 4.

 10. **Calculate the Area of a Rectangle**
-    - Write a program that takes the width and height of a rectangle as input from the user, then calculates and prints the area.
+    - Write a program that takes the ``width`` and ``height`` of a rectangle as an input from the user, then calculates and prints the ``area``.

 ## Extra Credit: If-Else Conditions ✨
 11. **Even or Odd**
-    - Write a program that asks the user for a number, then prints whether the number is even or odd using an if-else statement.
+    - Write a program that asks the user for a number, then prints whether the number is even or odd using an **if-else statement**.

 <details>